-How a chance conversation with an executive coach changed Elcio Barcelos' entire career path
+How a chance conversation changed Elcio Barcelos' entire career path

 Elcio Barcelos, chief human resources officer at U.S. Bank, has had an impressive career - spanning from sales to operations to managing P&L. However, it wasn't until a chance encounter nudged him in a new direction that he realized his true calling: HR.

 Barcelos started his career with a minor in human resources, but it was more of a filler course than a passion.
 He excelled in sales and client interactions and thought he’d found his niche.
 However, his opportunity to lead a team of recruiters reignited his love for matching talent with opportunities.

 And it wasn't until later in his career after working with an executive coach that Barcelos was urged to consider HR as a true calling.